 Radeon RX 560 and Radeon RX 460 are two budget mid-range graphics cards from AMD.
 Radeon RX 560 is a newer graphics card and an upgrade over RX 460.
-These graphics cards are aimed for gamers on budget who want to play each and every latest on decent graphics settings and resolution.
+These graphics cards are aimed for gamers on a budget who want to play each and every latest on decent graphics settings and resolution.
 On these graphics cards, you can run latest games on medium to high settings at 1080p resolution with comfortable frame rates.
 Both these graphics cards pretty much similar and offers almost similar kind of performance in games.
 This may confuse users on which card to get for their PC.
-So here in this post I am going to make a complete comparison between Radeon RX 560 and RX 460 graphics cards based on their specifications, performance and pricing.
+So here in this post, I am going to make a complete comparison between Radeon RX 560 and RX 460 graphics cards based on their specifications, performance, and pricing.

 Both Radeon RX 560 and RX 460 are based on the Polaris GPU architecture from AMD but have different sets of GPUs.
 The GPU in Radeon RX 560 is Baffin XT and in Radeon RX 460 it is Baffin PRO.
 The GPU of Radeon RX 560 is a bit more powerful and has 1024 Stream Processors while Radeon 460 has 896 Stream Processors.
 The difference of 128 Stream Processors makes some performance difference in games, especially at higher graphics settings.
 Also, the Core Clock of Radeon RX 560 is considerably higher than that of Radeon RX 460.
 Below is the complete comparison of GPUs of these budget mid-range graphics cards.